 Student Registrations are processed Monday to Friday and you will receive an email once your registration is complete.

-Once you are registered and receive the login details you are required to enrol and complete the below online modules.
+Once you are registered and receive the login details you are required to enrol into the Clinical Student Placement Program and complete the modules listed within the program

-- Occupational Health and Safety Induction (OHS) formerly Work Health and Safety (WHS) - approx. 30 minutes to complete
+Health Safety and Wellbeing Induction - approx. 20 minutes to complete

-- First Response Evacuation Instructions - approx. 20 minutes to complete
+Building Emergency Procedures - First Response Evacuation Instructions - approx. 30 minutes to complete

 On completion of each module, please print the applicable certificate and file this in your placement portfolio.
 You may be asked to show this evidence while on placement.
-You then need to fill in the JCU Training Requirements Declaration (this form can be completed and signed electronically).
+You then need to fill in the iLearn Modules Completion Declaration (this form can be completed and signed electronically).

-All three forms (Student Orientation Checklist, QLD Health Deed Poll and the JCU Training Requirements Declaration) should then be scanned and emailed to the Professional Placement Unit.
+All three forms (Student Orientation Checklist, QLD Health Deed Poll and iLearn Completion Declaration) should then be scanned and emailed to the Professional Placement Unit.
 Please ensure you include all pages of each document and label each document clearly.

-The Townsville Health and Hospital Service (THHS) require all students doing a placement at any of the THHS facilities, including regional hospitals and community health centres to complete their own fire training module.
+The Townsville Hospital and Health Service (THHS) require all students doing a placement at any of the THHS facilities, including regional hospitals and community health centres to complete Fire & Evacuation training.

-You will be required to register on your first visit to the HHA training website.
+You will be required to register on your first visit to the National Hand Hygiene Initiative website.
 Please register as a student and select the Student Health Practitioners Module (e.g all students) training package.
 The module should take approximately 15-30 minutes to complete.

 After completing the learning package and correctly answering all of the quiz questions a completion certificate will be emailed to you.
 Please provide a copy of the certificate to the Professional Experience Placement Unit.
 You should retain a copy of the certificate in your professional portfolio to take with you to your professional experience placement.

-To undertake a clinical observation or placement at the JCU Clinical Practice Building, you must complete additional requirements and a compulsory questionnaire.
+To undertake a clinical observation or placement in the JCU Clinics at the Clinical Practice Building students must complete additional requirements as listed below:

 Before placements in NSW Health Facilities can proceed James Cook University must have a current Student Placement Agreement with the Local Health District in which the placement is to occur.
 Without the Student Placement Agreement, the placement cannot proceed.